tingyuansen/The_Payne/README.md

 The [tutorial](https://github.com/tingyuansen/The_Payne/blob/master/tutorial.ipynb) shows some simple use cases.

+## Dependencies
+* The spectral model and fitting routines require only Numpy and Scipy.
+* Routines to download and process APOGEE spectra require the [apogee](https://github.com/jobovy/apogee) package developed and maintained by Jo Bovy, and [Astropy](http://www.astropy.org/).
+* Training a new neural network requires [PyTorch](http://pytorch.org/) (GPUs required).
+* I develop this package in Python 3.6 using Anaconda.

 ## Citing this code
 * Please cite [Ting et al. 2018](http://adsabs.harvard.edu/cgi-bin/bib_query?arXiv:1804.01530), when using this code.
 The paper describes the method and its application to APOGEE spectra.
 * If you use the routines relying on Jo Bovy's [apogee](https://github.com/jobovy/apogee) package to download spectra, please cite [Bovy (2016)](http://adsabs.harvard.edu/cgi-bin/bib_query?arXiv:1510.06745).